 School captains and vice captains are selected each year from the Year 6 student group.
 Their roles include representing the student and school community at events.

-Monitors – Students in Year 2, 5 and 6 are selected for whole school areas of responsibility such as the environment and borrowing equipment.
+Monitors – Students in Year 2, 4 and 5 are selected for whole school areas of responsibility such as the environment and borrowing equipment.

 Personal and Social Learning The focus is building positive habits of mind related to the foundations of Getting Along, Confidence, Persistence and Organisation and building Resilience to improve student learning and relationships.
-This occurs through a whole school approach to behaviour management and development of positive relationships.
-This includes focussed sessions based on Social and Emotional Learning across the school and the implementation of our Everyday Values @ PVSPS strategy.
+This occurs through a whole school approach to positive behaviour and development of positive relationships.
+This includes focussed sessions based on Social and Emotional Learning across the school and a focus on our Everyday Values @ PVSPS – Caring, Learning, Respect.

 Recognition of student effort & achievement

 Throughout the year students participate in a range of activities both in and outside the school that may see them recognised for their efforts.
-These achievements are acknowledged in ways such as Pupil of the Week awards, at school assemblies, publication in newsletters.
+These achievements are acknowledged in ways such as Pupil of the Week awards, at school assemblies on Flexibuzz.